Parallel Selected Inversion for Space-Time Gaussian Markov Random Fields: Introduction

 On the other hand, Krylov methods for the selected inversion have been gaining more attention recently.
 Krylov subspace methods is a large class of projection methods for sparse systems, which have low memory requirements, do not perform heavy matrix operations and compute only sparse matrix-vector products, which are very easy to implement and evaluate in parallel \citep{saad2003iterative}.
 This allows Krylov solvers to scale extremely well in a distributed setting, and they have been extensively used for solving large problems in PDE and lately in statistics.
 They have also been used for large scale sampling from GMRF \citep{schneider2003krylov, simpson2008fast, papandreou2010gaussian, parker2012sampling, simpson2013scalable, chow2014preconditioned}, and more importantly, for computing certain inverse elements of large sparse matrices \citep{hutchinson1989stochastic, tang2012probing, siden2018efficient}.

 However, most of the papers do not go beyond shared memory implementation or do not consider the case, when it is prohibitive to store the precision matrix and its Cholesky factor on a single machine.
-In this paper, we will present an extension to the Rao-Blackwellized Monte Carlo algorithm from \citet{siden2018efficient} for large distributed matrices obtained from advection-diffusion equations \citep{lindgren2020diffusion}.
+In this paper, we will present an extension to the Rao-Blackwellized Monte Carlo algorithm from \citet{siden2018efficient} for large distributed matrices for estimating hyperparameters of diffusion based spatio-temporal models \citep{lindgren2020diffusion}.
 Our method can be naturally derived using a divide-and-conquer paradigm, which connects it to many existing domain decomposition techniques.
 The proposed solution is fast, communication friendly, highly parallel and most importantly, distributed.

 The rest of the paper is organized as follows.
-In Section \eqref{sec:2}, we will give a general background for existing inversion methods and Bayesian inference on non-separable spatio-temporal models.
-In Section \eqref{sec:3}, we demonstrate how Krylov methods can be used to compute the posterior parameters of a latent model.
+In Section \ref{sec:2}, we will give a general background for existing inversion methods and Bayesian inference on non-separable spatio-temporal models.
+In Section \ref{sec:3}, we demonstrate how Krylov methods can be used to compute the posterior parameters of a latent model.
 In particular, we will introduce a recursive algorithm for approximating the posterior marginal variance, and reformulate it as a parallel algorithm for overlapping domains.
-A simulation study and an application to a real world example will be given in Section \eqref{sec:4}.
+A simulation study and an application to a real world example will be given in Section \ref{sec:4}.